mshears713/VanDashboard/frontend/README.md

 # Frontend Dashboard

-The TypeScript-based web interface for the VanDashboard.
+The TypeScript-based web interface for the VanDashboard vehicle HUD.

-## Tech Stack
-- TypeScript
-- (Framework to be determined, e.g., React/Vite)

 ## Development
 ```bash